 Even with the pressure on airlines to raise fees, there are still ways to check in bags for free within the airlines' rules – as well as a few ways that could work if you are willing to ask and negotiate.

 - Fly Specific Carriers – Among larger domestic airlines, Southwest still allows passengers to check in two bags for free.
-The smaller Cape Air still allows free carry-on and gate-checked bags on its Cessna 402C and Britten-Norman 2 airplanes, plus your first checked bag on its Cessna 208A airplanes for domestic flights, excluding trips to the Caribbean.
+The smaller Cape Air still allows free carry-on and gate-checked bags on its Cessna 402C, Tecnam Traveller, and Britten-Norman 2 airplanes, plus your first checked bag on its Cessna 208A airplanes for domestic flights.
 Southwest in particular has made complimentary checked bags an effective marketing tool, so they will avoid imposing bag fees for as long as they possibly can.

 Do confirm that your luggage meets the weight and dimension restrictions and verify that any oversized or unusual luggage meets the free checking-in criteria.